 University of California, Davis Medical Center

-JRR is an author of a number of references cited in this monograph.
+JRR is an author of a number of references cited in this topic.

-Dr John R. Richards would like to gratefully acknowledge Dr Alison Jones, a previous contributor to this monograph.
-AJ is an author of a number of references cited in this monograph.
+Dr John R. Richards would like to gratefully acknowledge Dr Alison Jones, a previous contributor to this topic.
+AJ is an author of a number of references cited in this topic.

 Department of Emergency Medicine